Book Arts Courses

 This hands-on studio course is an introduction to the fundamental processes and history of the ancient craft of hand papermaking.
 Students will learn the step-by-step process to produce contemporary Western and traditional Japanese handmade papers, including pulp preparation, sheet formation, pressing, and drying.
 By the conclusion of this course, students will develop refined, technical skills and acquire knowledge of the professional methods necessary to produce high-quality handmade paper to suit a variety of practical or creative uses.

-Prerequisite(s): BA 101 OR BA 205 OR instructor permission
+Prerequisite(s): BA 101 or instructor permission.

 BA